 Megan came to the ISA in 2013 after recently returning home to San Diego from her time abroad in Australia.
 Megan graduated from Arizona State University with a degree in Communication Studies with a specialty in Sales and Marketing, and comes from an extensive background growing up in the surf industry.
 Megan is an avid traveler, surfer, and enjoys photography and music.

-As a Membership Operations Coordinator, Megan will be managing communication/registration for all ISA World Championships, managing the ISA Scholarship Program, assisting with in-competition and out-of-competition Anti-Doping, and supporting the ISA Educational Programs.
+As a Membership and Development Manager, Megan will be managing communication/registration for all ISA World Championships, the ISA Scholarship Program, In-competition and out-of-competition Anti-Doping, and supporting the ISA Educational Programs.

 Associate Membership and Development Manager